What’s the Difference Between a Counselor, Therapist, Psychologist & Psychiatrist?

 • Considering medication options?

-Many people benefit from a combination of therapy and psychiatric care — which is why integrated services at our clinic (talk therapy + medication support) can make treatment easier and more effective.
+Many people benefit from a combination of therapy and psychiatric care — which is why integrated services at our clinic (therapy + medication support) can make treatment easier and more effective.

 Q: Why integrated mental health care matters: